 Khmer cuisine is a voyage of discovery, but sometimes all you really want is the comforting taste of home.
 Here’s a sample of some of the international chains and restaurants in Siem Reap.

-If you find yourself daydreaming about flame-grilled beef patties, you should take solace in the fact that Burger King has an outlet in Temple town, and yes, it tastes just like home!
+If you find yourself daydreaming about flame-grilled beef patties, you should take solace in the fact that Burger King (Sivatha Blvd) has an outlet in Temple town, and yes, it tastes just like home!
 From the mighty Whopper to the Bacon Cheeseburger Doubles, it’s a burger-lovers paradise, especially if you’ve just emerged from a lengthy trip around the provinces and need that quick hit of comfort food.
 The ‘King Fries’ aren’t quite as we remember them, but you won’t mind as you embrace yourself in sweet, greasy goodness.

 If you need to chill then Swensen’s (St 105), where happiness never melts, will satisfy your craving for cool with their indulgent ice cream scoops and sundaes.
 Founder Earle Swensen gave his customers three things: quality, quantity, and value for their money.
 They have a selection of more than 20 ice cream flavours and an unlimited variety of Ice Cream Sundaes that include premium quality toppings such as Mars, Oreo, and classic cookie.
 The Earthquake Sundae is an eating challenge, while the Sticky Chewy Choc Fantasy lives up to its dreamy title.